 What is potato rosti?

 Think of potato rosti like hash browns – the difference is that rosti are made using raw potato, and hash browns use cooked potatoes.
 They’re both essentially potato pancakes, and a great side dish.

 To make rosti raw, peeled potatoes are coarsely grated using a box grater and salted so that the excess water drains from the potato.
 It’s best to place the grated potatoes into a colander which has been placed in a bowl so that the liquid drains away completely.
 Dry the potatoes out further by squeezing with your hands, or balling up in a clean kitchen towel/tea towel.

 This recipe adds finely sliced onions to the potatoes, which is then added to a mixture of flour and egg to bind everything together, before being shaped and fried on both sides, and finished to cook through in the oven.

 This recipe uses an ingredient that you may have never heard of before, let alone eaten – capers.
 They’re the edible, unopened buds of the caper bush, and usually consumed pickled.

-Capers have an unusual flavor and one might say that they have an acquired taste – for little buds, that sure do pack a flavor punch!
+Capers have an unusual flavor and one might say that they have an acquired taste – for little buds, they sure do pack a flavor punch!
 The flavor can be described as tangy, piquant, aromatic, lemony, olivey, and salty.
 If you like olives, you will probably like capers too.

-The sauce is made simply with olive oil, cherry tomatoes and garlic, and finished off with capers, and the leaves of fresh flat leaf parsley.
+The sauce is made simply with olive oil, cherry tomatoes and garlic, and finished off with capers, and the leaves of fresh flat-leaf parsley.
 It’s a seriously good sauce!